NYPL-Simplified/Simplified-Android-Core/README.md

 #### JDK

-Install a reasonably modern JDK: Java 11 is the curt long-term support (LTS) release of Java.
+Install a reasonably modern JDK: Java 11 is the current long-term support (LTS) release of Java.
 We perform nightly builds using the current LTS Java release, and the current bleeding-edge Java release in order to try to detect any upcoming compatibility issues, but we don't recommend building on anything other than the current LTS JDK for everyday usage.